nephtyws/dehasher/README.md

 # Known issue

 - 1.0
-  - CUI Support is complete, but not being applied because of PyInstaller's --noconsole option.<br> with --noconsole option, program results won't show in the command line.
-I've working on it, but it is so hard for me.
+  - CUI Support is complete, but not being applied because of PyInstaller's --noconsole option.<br> with --noconsole option, program results won't show in the command line.<br>I've working on it, but it is so hard for me.
   - Program size is too big since UPX does not support Mac (64bit) and Linux (64bit) platform, It is difficult to solve.